tyler-evocalize/slate/source/index.html.md

 # Introduction

 Welcome to the Evocalize management API.
-This API allows you to manage users, groups and user group associations.
+This API is designed for end users of the Evocalize Developer Tools platform.

 # Request And Response Info